rafaelsfaria/github00/ud120_final_project/README.md

 2. settled without admitting guilt
 3. testified in exchange for immunity from prosecution

-You can see the dataset is in [this file](enron61702insiderpay.pdf).
+You can see the dataset in [this file](enron61702insiderpay.pdf).
 The rows represents the people and the columns are the features.
 Basically, the classifier has to tell if the person is a person of interest or not.
 The goal is that the model gives [precision](http://scikit-learn.org/stable/modules/generated/sklearn.metrics.precision_score.html) and [recall](http://scikit-learn.org/stable/modules/generated/sklearn.metrics.recall_score.html) above .33.